 - Your local building ordinances and HOA rules: Depending on the size of the shed you want to build, you may need to get a building permit first.
 Your neighborhood HOA may have even more specific rules for outdoor storage buildings.

 - If you plan to build a shed yourself, do you want to build one from scratch or from a shed kit?
-A shed kit may be more expensive than the raw materials needed to build your own shed, but the kits are beginner-friendly and can save you time and labor.
+A shed kit may require more upfront investment for the raw materials needed to build your own shed.
+However, the kits are beginner-friendly and can save you time and labor.

 Choose between types of sheds based on how you plan to use your shed.